department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/design/o&e-calendar-feature-baseline.md

 ## Recommendations

 ### Proposed functionality
-To address the uses cases above, new functionalityl will need to be implemented.
+To address the uses cases above, new functionality will need to be implemented.
 - Filter events by date or date range (Map to start and end dates)
 - Filter events by event type (Map to "country" or "none" in address for on-site or online)
 - Filter events by keyword (Map to teaser description)